jbuehl/solaredge/README.md

 from the next line in the json file arrives.

 In graphite / whisper all metric names will begin with "semonitor."

+If the `-f` option had been included, pickle2graphite.py would follow (wait for new json lines to be written to) the inFile (yyyymmdd.json) until interrupted (Ctrl-C) or otherwise killed.